Gmina Janów Podlaski

-Gmina Janów Podlaski is a rural gmina (administrative district) in Biała Podlaska County, Lublin Voivodeship, in eastern Poland, on the border with Belarus.
+Gmina Janów Podlaski is a rural gmina (administrative district) in Biała County, Lublin Voivodeship, in eastern Poland, on the border with Belarus.
 Its seat is the village of Janów Podlaski, which lies approximately 20 km north of Biała Podlaska and 115 km north-east of the regional capital Lublin.

 The gmina covers an area of 135 km2, and as of 2006 its total population is 5,553 (5,468 in 2014).

 The gmina contains part of the protected area called Podlasie Bug Gorge Landscape Park.